Mechanical analysis of a dynamical phase transition for particles in a channel: Results

-Integrating (\ref{equ:eta-Pi}), we express the control force as ${\phi}_{\rm ave}^x(x) = -{\cal V}_\lambda'(x)/\rho_\lambda(x)$ where we define the \emph{Doob stress}, \beq {\cal V}_\lambda(x) = \Pi^{xx}_\lambda(x) - \int_0^x V'_{\rm w}(u) \rho_\lambda(u) du \; . \eeq This is the part of the stress that originates from the noise forces.
-It is estimated numerically in Fig.~\ref{fig:doob}.
-To approximate $\bm{\phi}$, we fit the stress as ${\cal V}_\lambda(x) \approx -\int_0^x \rho_\lambda(u) \phi_{\rm est}(u) du$, using the simple ansatz that $\phi_{\rm est}(x)=-a-bx$ in the bulk of the system, and $\phi_{\rm est}=0$ near the walls (see the Appendix for details).
-A sample fit is shown in Fig.~\ref{fig:stress}.
+A sample fit is shown in Fig.~\ref{fig:doob}.
 Since the stress gradient occurs on the scale of the system size $L$, this control force is of order $1/L$.
 This is another indication of the hydrodynamic response to the bias, which appears when a large number of particles each receives a weak bias, leading to a macroscopic response~\cite{Jack2020ergo}.

 The estimated control force $\phi_{\rm est}$ can be inserted into (\ref{equ:eom-aux}) as $\bm{\phi}_i=\hat{\bm{x}}\phi_{\rm est}(x_i) $, where $\hat{\bm{x}}$ is a unit vector in the $x$-direction.
 This gives an auxiliary model whose density profile is similar to the biased ensemble -- this is not the exact Doob dynamics but it can be used within the TPS algorithm, to propose new trajectories that are more likely to be accepted.
 Using this method and systematically refining $\phi_{\rm est}$ greatly improves numerical performance of the algorithm, similar to~\cite{Ray2018,Dolezal2019,Nemoto2016,Banuls2019,Yan2022}.
 Exactly this method was used to obtain the data shown here -- without such control forces, the simulations for larger systems and larger biases would have been computationally intractable.
 In this sense, insights from the mechanical analysis can be exploited to improve numerical methods.